Resolving Task Objective Conflicts in Unified Model via Task-Aware Mixture-of-Experts: Experiments

 \subsection{Experimental Setups}

 \paragraph{Model Architecture.} We adopt JanusPro as the base model, whose language component supports a maximum sequence length of 4096.
 For multimodal understanding, we use SigLIP-Large-Patch16-384~\cite{zhai2023sigmoid} as the image encoder.
-For visual generation, the encoder utilizes a codebook of size 16,384 and downsamples inputs by a factor of 16.
+For image generation, the encoder utilizes a codebook of size 16,384 and downsamples inputs by a factor of 16.
 Both understanding and generation adapters are implemented as two-layer MLPs.
-Additionally, we integrate the Any-Resolution technique based~\cite{liu2024llavanext} to support inputs at varying resolutions.

-\paragraph{Training Configurations.} Since our training data are subsets of those used in \cite{wu2024janus} and we use JanusPro as base model, the vision tower weights are kept frozen throughout all training stages, as they have already been sufficiently pretrained and generalize well across similar data distributions.
-For training task-specific experts, we utilize ShareGPT4V~\cite{chen2024sharegpt4v} dataset for understanding tasks and MidJourney~\cite{vivym2023midjourney} dataset for generation tasks.
-During the LoRA-based fine-tuning stage, a mixed dataset combining both sources is employed.
-Regarding the MoE configuration, each task group is assigned two experts, and a Top-K routing strategy is applied within the group.
-Additionally, inspired by DeepSeekMoE~\cite{dai2024deepseekmoe}, one shared expert is included across all groups to encourage generalization.
-All experiments are conducted on a single NVIDIA V100 GPU (32GB).
-We set $\lambda_1 = 0.3$, $\lambda_2 = 0.3$, and $\alpha = 0.2$, with the remaining hyperparameters detailed in Table~\ref{tab:hypermeter}.
+\paragraph{Training Configurations.} For the training setup, we keep the vision tower frozen in all stages since it is sufficiently pretrained by~\cite{chen2025janus}.
+Task-specific experts are trained on ShareGPT4V~\cite{chen2024sharegpt4v} for understanding and MidJourney~\cite{vivym2023midjourney} for generation, while the LoRA fine-tuning stage uses a mixed dataset of both.
+In the MoE design, each task group is assigned two experts with Top-$k$ routing, and one shared expert is added to enhance generalization.
+The hyperparameters are as follows: in Stage 1, batch size of 32, learning rate $1.0 \times 10^{-4}$, and 200 training steps; in Stage 2, batch size of 32, learning rate $2.0 \times 10^{-5}$, and 400 training steps.
+Both stages use the AdamW optimizer ($\beta_1=0.9,\ \beta_2=0.95$), cosine learning rate scheduler, and weight decay of 0.0.
+The main loss coefficients are set to $\lambda_1=0.3$, $\lambda_2=0.3$, and $\alpha=0.2$.